thsmi/sieve/README.md

 ## Status

 The extension is an implementation of the [sieve management protocol (RFC 5804)](https://wiki.tools.ietf.org/html/rfc5804).
-Currently only "SASL Plain", "SASL Login", "SASL CRAM MD5" and "SASL SCRAM SHA1" Authentication mechanisms are supported, others may be implemented on request.
+Currently only "SASL Plain", "SASL Login", "SASL CRAM MD5" and "[SASL SCRAM SHA1](https://tools.ietf.org/html/rfc5802)" Authentication mechanisms are supported, others may be implemented on request.
-Since there have not been any major Bugs, the project can be considered as rather stable.
+The project exists since 2006 and can be considered as stable.

 ## Bugs